Will AI replace doctors who read X-rays, or just make them better than ever?

 If an automated algorithm misses a cancer, "that’s going to be very negative for trust in the caregiver,” said Dr. Kristina Lang of Lund University.

-The question of who would be held liable in such cases is among the thorny legal issues that have yet to be resolved.
+The question of who could be held liable in such cases is among the thorny legal issues that have yet to be resolved.

 One result is that radiologists are likely to continue double-checking all AI determinations, lest they be held responsible for an error.
 That’s likely to wipe out many of the predicted benefits, including reduced workload and burnout.